Side-by-Side Buyer's Guide: Front Loaders vs. Longtails

 MAXIMUM PASSENGER AGE – Longtail

-There is no maximum recommended age for rear passengers on a longtail cargo bike.
+There is no maximum age for rear passengers on a longtail cargo bike.
 The only limit is the rider weight + the passenger weight.
 For an Xtracycle longtail cargo bike, the maximum rider weight plus passenger weight is 400 lbs total.

 As for comfort, riding as a rear passenger on a longtail tends to be more comfortable and feel more natural because of the higher placement of the sitting surface.
 The passenger’s legs naturally fall to the side and can rest on the U-tube foot rests.
 For passengers, this feels very similar to how one would sit if they were riding a bike.

-A note about minimum age: Children must typically be 9 months or older to safely ride as a passenger on a longtail cargo bike.
+A note about minimum age: typically children must be 9 months or older to safely ride as a passenger on a longtail cargo bike.
 The minimum age that children can ride as passengers on bikes varies by state – it can be as young as “newborn in a safely secured car seat” or, in some places, “9 months old, when neck stability is strong enough to sit in a bike seat unassisted”.
 We are aware of no longtail cargo bike manufacturer that makes an adapter that allows a child car seat to be safely secured to the rear deck.
 Children must be old enough to sit in a child bike seat that is then installed on the bike.
 Be sure to check with your pediatrician for more information on the safest minimum age for your child to ride as a bike passenger.

 Summary